Master Mold: Second version

 Another version of Master Mold possesses Steven Lang's brainwaves.
 After Project Armageddon, Lang tries to activate Master Mold, which merges the former's mind with it instead.
 The computer suffers great damage by the Hulk and is seemingly destroyed when the base explodes.
 However, Master Mold survives and creates the Retribution Virus to wipe out mutant-kind.
 It blames Cyclops entirely for its "death" as Lang.
-He hypnotizes and utilizes Moira MacTaggart to unleash the virus, infecting Cyclops, Callisto, and Banshee before MacTaggart breaks free of his grasp.
+He hypnotizes and utilizes Moira MacTaggert to unleash the virus, infecting Cyclops, Callisto, and Banshee before MacTaggert breaks free of his grasp.
 While she attempts to cure the virus, Cyclops and Callisto team with Conscience (another artificial construct developed from Lang's brain engrams) to stop Master Mold and save mutant-kind as well as all humanity, which had become threatened by the virus.
 Cyclops is weakened from the disease's effects but nearly single-handedly destroys Master Mold before falling unconscious.
 As Master Mold prepares to kill Cyclops and finish unleashing the virus, he is attacked and destroyed by Banshee.
 The virus is then cured before it has a chance to spread.

-The remains of Master Mold later merge with Nimrod, an advanced Sentinel from the future.
+The remains of Master Mold later merge with the advanced Sentinel Nimrod from the future.
 Both are forced through the Siege Perilous, causing them to be reborn as the cyborg Bastion.

 Third version

-A Master Mold-esque factory is built in secret in the jungles of Ecuador.
-This particular version builds the Wild Sentinels which are capable of assimilating non-organic materials to assume different shapes, such as an insectoid, as well as a breed of Nano-Sentinels.
+A third version of Master Mold is a factory built in secret in the jungles of Ecuador.
+This particular version manufactures Wild Sentinels which are capable of assimilating non-organic materials to assume different shapes.
 The Wild Sentinels are taken over by Cassandra Nova to devastate Genosha and attack the X-Men.
 Following their defeat by Rogue's X-Men team, the Children of the Vault escape and regroup in the factory.

-Other versions

-In X-Men: Second Coming, X-Force travels to the Days of Future Past timeline where there are two Master Molds, one producing Nimrods and another one protecting the first Master Mold.

-Mendel Stromm is approached by a mysterious benefactor involving a Master Mold that specializes in the creation of Tri-Sentinels.
-Spider-Man takes remote control of the Tri-Sentinels and sends them back to Master Mold to destroy it.

 Mother Mold

-A new version called Mother Mold is seen in "House of X and Powers of X".
+A new version, Mother Mold, is seen in "House of X and Powers of X".
 Orchis creates a variant designed to create other Master Molds.
-It is later revealed that Mother Mold will be the Sentinel generation that lead directly to the creation of Nimrod.
+It is later revealed that Mother Mold will be the Sentinel generation that leads to the creation of Nimrod.

 Capabilities

-Dr. Bolivar Trask equipped Master Mold with powerful weaponry and the ability to speak; Master Mold was also mobile so that it could defend itself from mutant attackers or so that it can be relocated easily if Trask had to find a new headquarters.
-The Steven Lang Master Molds were also capable of self-repair.
+Dr. Bolivar Trask's original Master Mold with powerful weaponry and the ability to speak; Master Mold was also mobile so that it could defend itself from mutant attackers or so that it can be relocated easily if Trask had to find a new headquarters.
+Steven Lang's version of Master Mold are also capable of self-repair.

 Other versions

 Infinity Warps

-Master Mole, a fusion of Master Mold and Mole Man created by the Infinity Gems, appears in Infinity Wars: Infinity Warps #1.
+Master Mole, a composite character based on Master Mold and Mole Man, appears in Infinity Wars: Infinity Warps #1.